Central Carolina Community College Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Central Carolina Community College, see our tuition and fees and room and board pages.

-How Much Money Do Central Carolina Community College Graduates Make?students who graduate with a bachelor's degree from Central Carolina Community College make about $25,000 a year during their first few years of employment after graduation.
+How Much Money Do Central Carolina Community College Graduates Make?students who graduate from Central Carolina Community College with a bachelor's degree go on to jobs where they make an average salary of $25,000 in their early years.
 This is about 37% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Central Carolina Community College